iann0036/former2/cli/README.md

-  --output-cloudformation <filename>     filename for CloudFormation output --output-terraform <filename>          filename for Terraform output --output-raw-data <filename>           filename for debug output (full) --cfn-deletion-policy <Delete|Retain>  add DeletionPolicy in CloudFormation output --search-filter <value>                search filter for discovered resources (can be comma separated) --services <value>                     list of services to include (can be comma separated (default: ALL))
+  --output-cloudformation <filename>     filename for CloudFormation output --output-terraform <filename>          filename for Terraform output --output-raw-data <filename>           filename for debug output (full) --output-logical-id-mapping <filename> filename for logical to physical id mapping --cfn-deletion-policy <Delete|Retain>  add DeletionPolicy in CloudFormation output --search-filter <value>                search filter for discovered resources (can be comma separated) --services <value>                     list of services to include (can be comma separated (default: ALL))